 - Smoke point

 Coconut oil and olive oil can substitute for each other in cold recipes although the flavor will be stronger when using olive oil.
-In hot recipes refined olive oil and coconut oil can substitute for each other up to 400°F. Refined olive oil can substitute for coconut oil up to 470°F due to its smoke point.
+In hot recipes refined can substitute for each other up to 400°F. Refined olive oils can substitute for coconut oils up to 470°F due to its smoke point.

 When substituting both use an equal amount.
 Both can substitute for each other in vegan or gluten free recipes.

-The following are the smoke points for olive oil and coconut oil:
+The following are the smoke points for both oils which is important for frying:

 |Type of Oil & Fats||Smoke Point